Editorial Policies

 • Affiliation - when an author is an employee or a member of an organization with an interest in the particular outcome of the work.

 Everyone has some type of COI.
-Having a competing interest is not in itself unethical.
-However, a COI becomes a problem when it could reasonably be expected to interfere with one's ability to conduct unbiased research or review.
-When in doubt, it's better to disclose potential conflicts of interest.
-The rules for disclosure of COIs, as established in Chimica Techno Acta, are listed below.
+The presence of COI itself is not inherently unethical.
+However, COI may be regarded as problematic when it could be reasonably anticipated to impede one's capacity to conduct impartial research or evaluation.
+In the absence of certainty, it is advisable to proactively disclose potential COIs.
+The established guidelines for disclosing COIs, as outlined in Chimica Techno Acta, are presented below.

 Authors

 Authors are required to disclose interests that are directly or indirectly related to the work submitted for publication.
-Disclosure of interests provides a complete and transparent process and, therefore, helps readers make their own judgements about potential bias.
+The disclosure of such interests ensures a complete and transparent process, thereby enabling readers to make their own judgements about potential bias.

 Reviewers

-Reviewers should not be involved in the peer review process if they fulfill one of the following conditions:
+Reviewers should not be involved in the peer review process if they fulfil any of the following conditions:

 • Reviewer is a co-author of the current submission;